Ash9719/ElarchiGO-Arduino-Kit/README.md

 Welcome to the official code repository for the **ElarchiGO Arduino Kit 1.0** by ELARCHITEK.
 This repository contains all the Arduino sketches (`.ino` files) needed to complete the projects in the kit's manual.

-This kit is designed for beginners and school students to get a hands-on introduction to electronics, programming, robotics, and wireless communication with the Arduino platform.
+This kit is designed for beginners and students to get a hands-on introduction to electronics, programming, robotics, and wireless communication with the Arduino platform.

 ## Table of Contents